Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Conclusion

 \section{Conclusion}

-This paper has presented a novel PRBFN-FAS architecture capable of high-speed reconfiguration and high-power operation, making it particularly suitable for Tx applications in FAS.
-Theoretically, we have established that FAS can be interpreted as beamforming in the radiation pattern domain, where traditional FAS port switching corresponds to switching beamforming reconfigurable radiation patterns in the PRBFN-FAS framework.
-A systematic design methodology has been introduced for the PRBFN-FAS, along with a scalable expansion approach that supports FAS implementations with different parameter sets.
+This paper has presented a novel PRBFN‑FAS architecture that enables high‑speed reconfiguration and high‑power operation, making it well suited for both Tx and Rx applications in FAS.
+Theoretically, we have shown that FAS can be interpreted as beamforming in the radiation pattern domain, where conventional FAS port switching corresponds to switching reconfigurable beamforming patterns in the PRBFN‑FAS framework.
+A systematic design methodology has been introduced, along with a scalable expansion approach to support FAS implementations with various parameter sets.

-To validate the proposed design, two PRBFN-FAS prototypes were developed targeting FAS configurations with parameters $W = 0.5, N = 11, N_\text{A}=2$ and $W = 1.5, N = 18,N_\text{A}=4$.
+To validate the proposed design, one PRBFN-FAS prototype was developed targeting FAS configurations with parameters $W = 1.5, N = 18,N_\text{A}=4$.
 By controlling the states of integrated diodes, the PRBFN dynamically adjusts the pixel interconnections to achieve the desired amplitude and phase distribution across output ports.
-Measured results confirm that the PRBFN-FAS achieves a bandwidth exceeding 5\%, with S parameters, radiation pattern correlation, and communication performance all aligning closely with theoretical expectations.
+Measured results confirm that the PRBFN-FAS achieves a bandwidth exceeding 5\%, with S-parameters, radiation pattern correlation, and communication performance all aligning closely with theoretical expectations.
 Experimental deployments in real communication scenarios further verified its robust operation under practical scattering conditions, demonstrating expected correlation behavior, channel capacity, and enhancement of multiple access.

-Furthermore, the PRBFN-FAS exhibits strong compatibility with conventional beamforming techniques, enabling its integration into MIMO and hybrid beamforming architectures.
-By effectively establishing a connection between the diversity of the traditional FAS spatial domain and the diversity of the radiation pattern domain, the PRBFN-FAS offers a scalable, hardware-efficient pathway toward practical high-performance FAS implementations.
+By establishing a connection between the traditional FAS spatial domain and the radiation pattern domain, the PRBFN-FAS offers a scalable, hardware-efficient pathway toward practical high-performance FAS implementations.